smokephisticated/smokephisticated/pages/bongs/bongs.md

 Our suggestions strongly stem off of genuine customer feedback left by real and satisfied stoners that have gone through the exact deciding process as you are now.

-So wheather you're hoping to upgrade from make-shift bottles and cans, or if you're browsing for an addition to your collection - we'll deliver the most reputable options straight to you, no BS.
+So wheather you're hoping to upgrade from make-shift bottles and cans, or if you're browsing for an addition to your collection; we'll deliver the most reputable options straight to you, no BS.

 <h3 class="heading-center">Please Note:</h3>